 - Allow them to cool slightly; then peel, (and discard/compost the peel).

-- Place them in casserole dish or large bowl.
+- Place them in a large mixing bowl.
 Smash with fork or potato masher.

-- Return to warm oven to reheat before serving.
+- Pack into a deep greased casserole dish with lid.
+Return to warm (325 degree Fahrenheit) oven to reheat before serving.